rruisong/pytorch_federated_learning/README.md

 If you find this repository useful, please let me know with your stars:star:.
 Thank you!

 * **Current Baseline implementations**: Pytorch implementations of the federated learning baselines.
-The current supported baselines are FedAvg, FedNova, FedProx and SCAFFOLD
+The currently supported baselines are FedAvg, FedNova, FedProx and SCAFFOLD
 * **Dataset preprocessing**: Downloading the benchmark datasets automatically and dividing them into a number of clients w.r.t. federated settings.
-The current supported datasets are MNIST, Fashion-MNIST, SVHN, CIFAR-10, CIFAR-100.
-Further datasets need to be downloaded manually.
+The currently supported datasets are MNIST, Fashion-MNIST, SVHN, CIFAR-10, CIFAR-100.
+Other datasets need to be downloaded manually.
 * **Postprocessing**: Visualization of the training results for evaluation.